 Of course, very few cases of knee or foot pain in a young person turn out to be arthritis: Most are likely the result of sports injuries or other trauma.
 But doctors may want to refer patients with chronic, unexplained cases of joint pain for a round of testing for sexually acquired arthritis.

 A mysterious illness

 Experts say it's largely a mystery how STDs -- which normally affect only the genitalia -- turn into chronic arthritis.

 "One question is, why doesn't everybody get it?
-We know it has something to do with genetics, but we don't know what it is," says Alan Hudson, a professor of microbial molecular genetics at Wayne State Medical School in Michigan and an expert in chlamydia-associated arthritis.
+We know it has something to do with genetics, but we don't know what it is," says Alan Hudson, professor emeritus of microbial molecular genetics at Wayne State Medical School in Michigan and an expert in chlamydia-associated arthritis.

 What is known is that anywhere from two to four weeks after a person is exposed to chlamydia, the bacterium can hitch a ride on a white blood cell that carries it to a joint, where it takes up lodging either temporarily or permanently.
 Once there, the only way to determine its presence is by DNA analysis of tissue and fluid from the synovium, the delicate membrane that surrounds joints.
 Hudson's research lab evaluates scores of synovial fluid samples in hopes of determining the source of cases of unexplained arthritis from around the country.
 Most of the samples are from people in their 20s and 30s.

 Some studies have shown that people who develop chlamydia-associated arthritis have a genetic marker called HLA-B27.
 Two other substances, interferon-gamma and interleukin-10, may also be implicated in the disease.
 They're both abundant in tissue biopsies from people recently diagnosed with chlamydial arthritis, according to a study in the journal Infection and Immunity.